 Knowing how to preserve your energy during your job search is one of the best hacks I can give you in the career game.
 Your energy is your life.
 Without energy you can’t get up, get dressed and go kick your day’s ass.
 When you are job searching and going through a career transition, it takes energy to get out there and find something incredible for you.

 It’s why energy and everything about it is so important.
-Imagine a life where you have energy to give everything you do 100%.
+Imagine a life where you have the energy to give everything you do 100%.

 Understand where your energy is currently being spent.